linode/cluster-api-provider-linode/docs/src/developers/development.md

   | kubectl apply -f -
 ```

-This will provision the cluster with the CNI defaulted to [cilium](../topics/addons.md#cilium)
+This will provision the cluster within VPC with the CNI defaulted to [cilium](../topics/addons.md#cilium)
 and the [linode-ccm](../topics/addons.md#ccm) installed.

 ##### Using ClusterClass (alpha)